muratk3n/thirdwave/en/tweets/2020/week16d.md

 ---

-If there are systems in place to handle new cases, fine, but.. are the in place?
+If there are systems in place to handle new cases, fine, but.. are they in place?

 "@KelseyTuoc